Baltics to St Petersburg

 Days 5-6 Riga (1B, 1L)

 Cross the border to Estonia and get the local experience with three nights on a farm stay.
 Saaremaa is a remote island in the Baltic Sea with unique traditions and heritage.
 In the area there is hiking, cycling, mustard-making, fruit-picking and folk evenings with traditional music.
-Don't miss an included tour of the local breweries, bakeries and windmills.
+Don't miss an included tour of the Kaali meteorite lake, bakeries and windmills.
+Opt to visit the local breweries.
 Though part of Estonia and ruled over at different times by Germany, Denmark, Sweden and Russia, the island of Saaremaa remains totally unique due to its isolated location.
 Thatched roof houses, stone walls and windmills make up this fairytale landscape.
 There are plenty activities located in the rural countryside and the capital (and only city!)
 Kuressaare.
 In the area you'll find a naturally growing oak forest with rare flora (like orchids) and a bird watching platform.
 Visit a group of windmills and try traditional baked goods like sipping on local beer.
 Opt to visit some of the churches, some dating back as far as the 1300s and others boasting ancient wall frescos still intact.
 Natural sites include the lake, the Panga Cliff and the Pühatu Springs.
+Estimated travel time: Riga to Saaremaa approx. 6 hrs

 Days 10-11 Tallinn (2B)